KreoPensas/Platypus/README.md

 Uses a teensy 4 for the transmitter.

-Any Mega2560 board for the receiver, or could be easily run on a Teensy 3.2, 3.5, 3.6, or 4.
+Any Mega2560 board with Atmel USB chip and mocolufa firmware can be used for the receiver, or can be  run on a Teensy 3.2, 3.5, 3.6, or 4. using the appropriate firmware as stated below.

 A pair of xbee radios set for 57600 baud  -or- can be easily adapted to use other wireless serial communication devices.